janosh/svelte-multiselect/readme.md

 <MultiSelect --sms-options-bg="var(--my-css-var, white)" />
 ```

-### CSS Frameworks
+### With CSS frameworks

-The second method allows you to pass in custom class names to the important DOM elements of this component for use with CSS frameworks like [Tailwind CSS](https://tailwindcss.com).
+The second method allows you to pass in custom classes to the important DOM elements of this component to target them with frameworks like [Tailwind CSS](https://tailwindcss.com).

 - `outerDivClass`
 - `ulTokensClass`